fNIRS/snirf/GOVERNMENT.md

 **Section 3.** Terms.
 The Steering Committee is composed of 3 or 5 members of the fNIRS community who are elected to serve 3 year terms.
 The number of members should remain odd.

 **Section 4.** Meetings.
-A majority of Steering Committee members must meet at least biannually.
+A majority of Steering Committee members must meet at least biannually (twice a year).
 At least one Maintainer must be present at these meetings.
 These meetings should review the following:
-- The most recent Maintainers Report
 - Any pending releases or critical changes
-- project priorities and progress towards goals
+- Project priorities and progress towards goals
 - Delegation of resources (i.e maintainers' attention) towards completion of goals

-The meeting should result in the authorship of a brief report.
+The meeting decisions shall be publicly documented.

-**Section 5.** Steering Committee Reports.
-The Steering Committee must author a brief report following each of its required biannual meetings.
-This report must document the actions and considerations of the committee, and must be archived and disseminated via the GitHub repository.
-The report must include the names of the Steering Committee's members.
+**Section 5.** Meeting Documentation.
+The Steering Committee must document its decisions following each of its required biannual meetings.
+This consists of disseminating the actions and considerations of the committee via the GitHub repository.

 **Section 6.** GitHub Repository Role.
 Steering Committee members must have the role of `Admin` on the GitHub repository.